Winter Operations & Snow Clearing

 Strategic Snow Clearing and Prioritizing

 Western has a strategic approach to winter operations and snow clearing on campus.
-The plan comes from consultation with stakeholders including Campus Police, Centre for Students with Disabilities, contractors, Landscape Services, and Building Services.
+The plan comes from consultation with stakeholders including Western Special Constable Services, Centre for Students with Disabilities, contractors, Landscape Services, and Building Services.

 Facilities Management's (FM) Landscape Service team manages the program, using both in-house operators and equipment, as well as contracted operators and equipment.